The Basics

 Treatment: How to Feel Better

-Syphilis can be treated with medication from your doctor.
-The treatment stops any progression But the treatment might not cure the damage on your skin and organs.
+Syphilis can be treated with an injection from your doctor.
+The treatment stops any progression, but may not cure the damage on your skin and organs.
 That’s why it’s important to see a doctor early if you see signs of syphilis.

 Transmission: Protecting Family and Friends